hangle/Script/documents/DesignNotes/script.md

 </code></pre>

 <p>The '%Notecard...%%' group in the 'nowis.struct' begins each '*.nc' file. <br />
-The key/values (height 300, width 400) determines the size of the Notecard window and the key/value (font_size) establishes the letter size.</p>
+The key/values (height 300, width 400) determines the size of the Notecard <br />
+window and the key/value (font_size) establishes the letter size.</p>

 <pre><code>    %Notecard
     height      300